mcsuhone/complonkers-hackathon/README.md

 2. **Deck Architect Agent** - Generates presentation outlines and structure
 3. **Data Analyst Agent** - Analyses the data and generates slide content based on the insights
 5. **Code Runner Agent** - Runs the queries requested by the Data Analytics Agent
-4. **Visualization Agent/Tool** - Produces charts and graphics based on the provided data and instructions
+4. **Visualization Tool** - Converts data and instructions into xml format readable by frontend

 ### Agentic Workflow